jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 title:  "How to read a book with DDD"
 date:   2016-01-14 22:51:21 +0000
 categories: architecture design
-description: "differences between a vanilla Domain Driven Desing (DDD) and Event Sourcing (ES) from a persistence layer perspective"
+description: "differences between a vanilla Domain Driven Design (DDD) and Event Sourcing (ES) from a persistence layer perspective"
 published: true
 ---